 Unfortunately, though, the helpful supplement did not turn out to be such a great suggestion for this particular patient.
 The medical professional treating the individual did not ask the right questions and the patient was put in harm’s way.
 Sunflower oil is known to cause allergic reactions in those with ragweed allergies.
-The St. Petersburg resident was lucky that the reaction was not more severe and that the source of the problem was quickly found.
+The Pinellas resident was lucky that the reaction was not more severe and that the source of the problem was quickly found.
 Because the supplement was being consumed, the danger of a very serious reaction was imminent.

 So, be sure that the lines of communication between you and your doctors are always open and frequently include talk of your known allergies.